 eCommerce is booming and it shows in consumer buying habits.
 According to a survey, 79% of consumers shop online to find the best prices.
 Consumers want more choices when it comes to pricing and they expect an easy checkout especially when online.
-If you have both a brick-and-mortar and online store, you can combine these two revenue streams with the right strategy and an integrated merchant services payment platform.
+With eCommerce merchant services, you can combine your brick-and-mortar and online store into an integrated payment platform.

 Offer Free Shipping and In-Store Pickup